 For our simulations, we found that our best fit model without covariates (period*locality+site+offset(log(transect length))) was informative both in terms of the direction (Figure S1) and significance (Figure S2) of the beta terms.
 Of our 1000 simulated data sets, all (100%) had a negative beta parameter for period indicating a decline in oyster counts.
 We also found that the distribution of p-values was generally centered around 0.03 (Figure S2), which was higher than the p-value estimated for the original data (p=0.005).
 Of the 1000 simulations, 847 p-values were less than alpha = 0.05 (85%).
 These results suggest our model is informative and reliable in detecting change in oyster counts over time.

-The top GLM models (lowest AIC) included a combination of period, site, and locality as additive or interaction terms, and these models were very similar in AIC value (Table 1; delta AIC = 1.68 across top three models).
+The top GLMs (lowest AIC) included a combination of period, site, and locality as additive or interaction terms, and these models were very similar in AIC value (Table 1; delta AIC = 1.68 across top three models).
 The top model (period*locality+site+offset(log(transect length))) allowed for a unique slope by period and locality.
 We found oyster counts to differ across time (p=0.000676, Table 2, Figure 3) and we found that nearshore sites differed from inshore sites (p < 0.01, Table 2, Figure 3).
 We found a locality effect only for Corrigan’s Reef (p = 0.02, Table 2).
 Adding covariates of biological and management interest to this model improved fit (Table 3), and best fit was found with a one-year lag on mean daily discharge.
 A simple ANOVA between the top model with and without a river discharge covariate was significant (p < 0.01).
 Including mean daily discharge in the model again led to significant period and site effects, with Corrigan’s Reef the only locality effect while mean daily discharge was highly significant (p < 0.01; Table 4).
 Including landings, trips, or open/closed harvest status as a category was not an improvement in model fit over including river discharge alone.

 <A>Discussion